 State Library is an approved voluntary work organisation with Centrelink.
-Eligible State Library volunteers may apply to Centrelink to have their volunteer hours counted towards meeting their Mutual Obligation Requirements.
+Where volunteer hours can be verified by a project supervisor, State Library volunteers may apply to Centrelink to have their volunteer hours counted towards their Mutual Obligation Requirements.
+Online contributors who are not directly supervised by State Library staff (such as those volunteering via external platforms such as Trove) are ineligible to apply.

-9.2 Reporting on volunteer services
+8.2 Reporting on volunteer services

-The number of volunteer hours of contribution (including online contributors) will be recorded and reported to the Executive Management Team and volunteer supervisors will be required to assist with capturing data.
+The number of volunteer hours of contribution (including online contributors) will be recorded and reported to the Executive Leadership Team and volunteer supervisors will be required to assist with capturing data.
 Note volunteer hours of online contributors are not monitored; estimates of hours will be used where available.